highchair/artinruins-com/_property/115-harris-ave.md

 ### Current Events

 [Listed for sale on LoopNet](https://www.loopnet.com/Listing/115-Harris-Ave-Providence-RI/19798751/){:target="_blank"} with some interior photos.
-Slowly succumbing to graffiti and broken windows.
+Succumbing to graffiti and broken windows and listed on the [2021 Ten Most Endangered List]({% link pps-ten-most-properties.md %}) because of its rapid decay.

 ### History